Hey students! Follow along ‘live’ and ask questions here through Garmin inReach.

-THE COLDEST JOURNEY IN THE WORLD
+THE COLDEST JOURNEY

 THREE OBJECTIVES: